soliedra/DCMotorServo/README.md

 ============

 An Arduino Library for controlling DC motors with rotary encoders.
 This library uses PID and Encoder feedback.
 It is modeled a little bit after the AccelStepper library.
 The only thing I've done is to modify [julester23/DCMotorServo](https://github.com/julester23/DCMotorServo) to make it more objet oriented.
-All the logic related to the motor driver has been extracted to the Abstract class MotorDriver.
+All the logic related to the motor driver has been extracted to the abstract class MotorDriver.
 As a result DCMotorServo is a composition of MotorDriver and Encoder.
-The main advantage is that you can implement (if needed) a new MotorDriver that suits your needs witouth modifiying the DCMotorServo library.
+The main advantage is that you can implement (if needed) a new MotorDriver that suits your needs without modifiying the DCMotorServo library.

  * Encoder Library, for measuring quadrature encoded signals from http://www.pjrc.com/teensy/td_libs_Encoder.html
  * PID Library, for using encoder feedback to controll the motor from http://playground.arduino.cc/Code/PIDLibrary  also on [GitHub](https://github.com/br3ttb/Arduino-PID-Library)